LanaKhalifa/deep-learning-flood-modeling/README.md

 ## 3. Evaluation and Visualization

-> **Note:** RAE measures how much error the trained model makes compared to a baseline dummy model.
+> **Note:** RAE measures how much error the trained model makes compared to a baseline dummy model which predicts no change in water depth.
 Specifically, it computes the total absolute difference between the model’s predictions and the ground truth, divided by the total absolute difference between the dummy model’s predictions and the ground truth.

 ### How to Run